 The Catholic Templars of Italy

 They are a private association of Catholic faithful established according to canons 215/216 – Titulus I, de omnium christifidelium obligationibus et iuribus; can.
+Take a look at 5 euro einzahlen casino.
 321 to 326 – Titulus V, Caput III, de christifidelium consociationibus privatis of the Code of Canon Law.

 The association came to life at the beginning of the 21st century starting from Northern Italy and the headquarters is in Verona at the church of San Fermo Maggiore, where a 13th century medieval tomb was found containing the remains of what could be the ninth Master General of the Ancient Order of the Temple, Arnau de Torroja.